mrKlar/IBM-RPG/README.md

-# RPGLE
+# IBM-RPG
 Contains notes/examples/programs for learning how to code with IBM RPG.
-Code is found in [BOLIB/](https://github.com/barrettotte/RPGLE/tree/master/BOLIB)
+Code is found in [BOLIB/](https://github.com/barrettotte/IBM-RPG/tree/master/BOLIB)

 Obviously, these notes aren't great, but I figured I would make these as a self reference.
 I doubt anyone is going to be looking to learn RPG after a few more years.